Derek Klena: Life and career

 He originated the role of Eddie Birdlace in the stage adaptation of Dogfight.
 In 2013, he played Fiyero in the 10th anniversary company of Wicked on Broadway.
 Subsequently, he played son Michael Johnson in the original Broadway musical The Bridges of Madison County.

-In 2014, he was cast in the pre-Broadway musical adaption of the 1982 film Diner at the Signature Theatre in Virginia.
+In 2014, he was cast in the pre-Broadway musical adaptation of the 1982 film Diner at the Signature Theatre in Virginia.
 Adapted by original screenwriter Barry Levinson and with music by Sheryl Crow, the musical originally planned to open on Broadway but did not transfer.

-In 2016, he was cast to star as Dmitry in the original production of Anastasia, the stage musical adaption of the animated film of the same name.
-Premiering in Hartford, Connecticut in March 2016, it opened on Broadway in April 2017.
-After a year with the production, he left to take part in the original Cambridge, Massachusetts production of Jagged Little Pill, a musical based on the music of Alanis Morissette.
+In 2016, he was cast to star as Dmitry in the original production of Anastasia, the stage musical adaptation of the animated film of the same name.
+Premiering in Hartford, Connecticut, in March 2016, it opened on Broadway in April 2017.
+After a year with the production, he left to take part in the original Cambridge, Massachusetts, production of Jagged Little Pill, a musical based on the music of Alanis Morissette.
 The Broadway production opened in December 2019.
 Klena was nominated for a Tony Award for Best Featured Actor in a Musical for his portrayal of Nick Healy.
 The show went on hiatus in March 2020 and reopened in October 2021 but closed a few months later due to the Omicron surge in New York City.

 In May 2022, he replaced Aaron Tveit as Christian in Moulin Rouge! on Broadway.
+He left the cast in January 2023 and returned in April that same year for three months.
+In February 2023, he starred as Joe Gillis opposite Stephanie J. Block as Norma in Sunset Boulevard at the Kennedy Center.
+On 8 January 2024, it was announced Klena would return to Moulin Rouge! on 6 February replacing Casey Cott.
+He left the cast on 21 July.
+Klena returned to the role of Fiyero in Wicked for a limited engagement lasting from May 27-June 8, 2025.

+Personal life

-He resides in New York City.
-Klena married his longtime girlfriend Elycia Scriven in 2018.
+Klena resides in New York City.
+He married his longtime girlfriend Elycia Scriven in 2018.
 In April 2022, Klena and his wife announced that they were expecting their first child.
-The couple welcomed a son, Dax Arthur Klena, on September 8th, 2022.
+The couple welcomed a son, Dax Arthur Klena, on September 8, 2022.